modernweb-dev/web/packages/test-runner-framework/README.md

 # Test Runner Framework

-Package used by test frameworks to communicate with the test runner.
-You could use this package directly from the browser, or use it to implement your own test framework.
+Browser library to communicate with the test runner.

 See [@web/test-runner](https://github.com/modernweb-dev/web/tree/master/packages/test-runner) for a default implementation and CLI for the test runner.

 ## Usage

-This package is a browser library that can be used to signal to the test runner.
+For a simple setup, you can use this library directly in your project and avoid using a testing framework.

+You can also use this as a wrapper around an existing testing framework, and kick off the test execution and report the results back.
+See [@web/test-runner-mocha](https://github.com/modernweb-dev/web/tree/master/packages/test-runner-mocha) as an example of that.

 This is a simple example implementation:

 ```js
 import {